-Oakmoss is the lichen that grows on oak trees, but also may be found on fir and pine trees.
+Oakmoss is a lichen that grows on oak trees, but may also be found on fir and pine trees.

 - Botanical Family: Parmeliaceae